 In light of this change, why are smaller lenders best placed to help?
 The accredited CBILS provider Growth Lending, a group comprising the lenders GapCap, KX Media Capital and BOOST&Co, is one provider that does not dwell on past glories, instead focusing on companies’ potential for success.

 “Growth Lending is focused, first and foremost, on growth,” says Lauren Couch, Bristol-based principal at BOOST&Co.
 “Unlike many banks, we can take into account current or future revenues, we can lend to loss-making companies and we can offer CBILS loans to be used for liquidity, including funding acquisitions or MBOs.”

 Smaller lenders are able to move quickly, and they can offer a more personal service, too: Couch notes that Growth Lending assesses each application individually, tailors loans to qualifying companies and can look at businesses regardless of where they bank.

-So, for management teams asking where they can access funding amid an unprecedented crisis – particularly those who have already been rejected by major lenders – the answer may be to explore less well-known providers and look beyond the banks.
+So, for management teams asking where they can access funding amid an unprecedented crisis, the answer may be to explore less well-known providers and look beyond the banks.
 SMEs already know that small is beautiful, after all.